-Public statements will be provided as written papers, videos, infographics or other relevant media and will be published on the BTS website.
-In addition, Society webinars may be used as an additional means of communication.
+Public statements will be provided as written papers, videos, infographics or other relevant media, and will be published on the BTS website.
+In addition, BTS webinars may be used as an additional means of communication.

-Public statements will be authored by relevant subject-matter experts identified by the Public Communications Steering Team and who will be Society members wherever possible.
+Public statements will be authored by relevant subject-matter experts identified by the Public Communications Steering Team and will be BTS members wherever possible.

-The Public Communications Steering Team will commission, peer-review and approve the publication of all public statements; where appropriate, the Executive Committee will approve the output and may contribute to the review and approval process.
+The Public Communications Steering Team will commission, peer-review and approve the publication of all public statements.
+Where appropriate, the Executive Committee will also approve the output and may contribute to the review and approval process.

-The Public Communications Steering Team works independently of any subcommittee but is aligned to the CSC to ensure that effective mechanisms are used to communicate the public statements; this will include the BTS Newsfeed as well as social media.
+The Public Communications Steering Team works independently of any subcommittee, but is aligned to the Communications Subcommittee to ensure that effective mechanisms are used to communicate the public statements; this will include the BTS Newsfeed and social media.

 The Public Communications Steering Team welcome input from members for items of interest to be considered.